7 Easy Song Covers to Learn on Ukulele

-With the right tools, such as Roadie’s free ukulele app, you can learn how to play a full song after just one lesson.
+With the right tools, such as the Roadie Coach app, available on both IOS and Android, you can learn how to play a full song after just one lesson.

 Pop songs are great for learning how to play because most have similar chord progressions and repeating patterns.